Fraud committed within or against the department is serious—we have zero tolerance.

 Fraud committed by staff or contractors against the department is ‘internal fraud’.
 This includes misuse of:

 Fraud committed by an external party, such as a service provider or other member of the public, against the department or its programs is considered ‘external fraud’.
 This includes:

-If you suspect fraud, you can report by using the channels below:
+If you suspect fraud, you can report by using our anonymous online fraud control portal.

 We take all allegations seriously.

 If the matter is not accepted for criminal investigation, we will advise you within 3 days of completing the assessment.